1960s in Hong Kong: Banking

 At the time, Hong Kong faced financial instability with several major bank runs, leading to an economic crisis.
 In 1961, a run on Liu Chong Hing Bank lasted several days until the Hongkong Bank and Chartered Bank intervened.
 A more severe crisis erupted in early 1965, beginning with Ming Tak Bank and spreading to Canton Trust, Hang Seng Bank, and several other Chinese-owned banks.
 Governor David Trench imposed daily withdrawal limits of 100 dollars, and the Hongkong Bank acquired a majority stake in Hang Seng to restore stability.
-In February 1965, Ming Tak Bank collapsed, and the Canton Trust fails to reopen, later collapsed in May.
+In February 1965, Ming Tak Bank collapsed, and the Canton Trust failed to reopen, later collapsing in May.
 Many Hongkongers lost their savings.

 Construction

 The construction business would also continue to increase along with the demand of highways, buildings, tunnels, and reservoirs.
 In 1962, the director of public works questioned where to go after the development of Kwai Chung and Tsuen Wan.
 The construction expansion went west to Tuen Mun and north to Sha Tin.
 The first post-World War II documentation to provide detailed information about the territory came in 1969 in a guide titled the "Colony Outline Plan".
 It was the first paperwork to outline strategies to house a million people with low-cost public housing, along with defining tight regulations and guidelines on how to construct among the high density population.